Become a Member

 - Participate in General Assembly meetings;

-- Provide overall guidance and advice to members, observers, the Governing Board, the Executive Committee and Secretariat; and
+- Provide overall guidance and advice to members, observers, the Governing Board, the Executive Committee and Secretariat;

 - Contribute resources to the association (financial, technical, in kind, etc.).